y-t99/vika.rust/README.md

 #### 👋 Introduce

-🦀 rust for vikadata api.
+🦀 rust for [vikadata api](https://vika.cn/developers/api/introduction).
 To use this crate, it's good for you to understand some vikadata's concept. for example, space, node, datasheet, view, field, record and soon.
 You can go [here](https://vika.cn/help/manual-1-what-is-vikadata/), it's vika office produce manual.

-[vikadata](https://github.com/vikadata) is a Commercial version of Open Source [APITable](https://github.com/apitable) which added full enterprise-ready features.
-Vikadata is the on-line visual database. **It means that we can save structured data to vikadata by [vikadata api](https://vika.cn/developers/api/introduction) , when we want to make some interesting and fun tools.
-Instead of using heavy database**
+[Vikadata](https://github.com/vikadata) is a Commercial version of Open Source [APITable](https://github.com/apitable) which added full enterprise-ready features.
+Vikadata is the on-line visual database. **It means that we can save structured data to vikadata by vikadata api, when we want to make some interesting and fun tools.
+Instead of using heavy database.**

 #### 🚀 Using